Interplay between time and energy in bosonic noisy quantum metrology: General framework

 The time dependence of $\Delta^2 \dot H$ and $\braket{\aaa(h)}_{t'}$ may be essential in analyzing critical metrology, where the average values of observables and their variances are changing significantly during evolution.
-For the passive strategies (no additional action is performed during the evolution time, and a measurement is performed after), they do not change their order of magnitude and comparing the bounds \eqref{eq:quadratic} and \eqref{eq:linear} gives the characteristic time for which the scaling goes from quadratic to linear $\tau\sim{\braket{\aaa(h)}}/{\Delta^2 \dot H}$~\cite{das2024universal}.
-In the intermediate regime, slightly tighter bounds may be derived~\cite{wan2022bounds}, see App. \ref{app:general} for details.
+For the passive strategies (meaning that no additional action is performed during the evolution, and a measurement is performed at the end), they do not change their order of magnitude and comparing the bounds \eqref{eq:quadratic} and \eqref{eq:linear} gives the characteristic time for which the scaling goes from quadratic to linear $\tau\sim{\braket{\aaa(h)}}/{\Delta^2 \dot H}$~\cite{das2024universal}.
+In the intermediate regime, slightly tighter bounds may be derived~\cite{wan2022bounds}, see App.~\ref{app:general} for details.

 If the total available time is much longer than $\tau$, then, according to the discussion from the previous section, in validating the measurement protocol it is reasonable to look at the ratio $\F_{\var}(t)/t$.
 For simplicity of further formulas, we may also bound the integral in \eqref{eq:linear} by the maximal value of the function under the integral to obtain: